CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The iron door is locked, but it can be unlocked with the aid of thieves' tools and a successful DC 15 Dexterity check, or simply forced open with a successful DC 25 Strength check.

 **Arrow Slits.** If any character stops to listen near the arrow slits, they will hear occasional clattering noises from area 7.
-These sounds suggest goblins quarreling over cleaning dishes.
-The goblins are not keeping a watch through these arrow slits.
-However, if the party makes a considerable racket or disturbance, such as breaking down the door, the goblins will come to investigate.
+These sounds suggest Vermkins quarreling over cleaning dishes.
+The Vermkins are not keeping a watch through these arrow slits.
+However, if the party makes a considerable racket or disturbance, such as breaking down the door, the Vermkins will come to investigate.
 If they spot intruders outside, they will raise an alarm.

 ### **12. Guardian Barracks**